 Please select your state below to see more information.

-A GoodLife Reverse Mortgage Specialist will explain the details of the HECM program and ask about your retirement goals to ensure this financial product is the right fit for your needs.
+A trained Reverse Mortgage Specialist will explain the details of the HECM program and ask about your retirement goals to ensure this solution is right for your needs.

-During this process, we arrange an appraiser to determine the value of your property.
-Use our reverse mortgage calculator to estimate the loan proceeds you may qualify for.
+After we receive your application and take a look at your finances, we’ll arrange an appraisal for a property valuation to help determine the size of the loan.
+You can use our reverse mortgage calculator to estimate the proceeds you might qualify for.

 Yes, you may be able to use a California reverse mortgage to pay off your existing mortgage and increase your cash flow with the remaining proceeds.

 What if the home is worth less than I owe?

 A reverse mortgage is a non-recourse loan insured by the FHA; therefore, you will never owe more than the outstanding balance or 95% of the property’s appraised value, whichever is less.

 What is the California Reverse Mortgage Elder Protection Act?

 This legislation, passed in 2009, states that reverse mortgage interest rates may be fixed or variable.
 It also requires reverse mortgage lenders in California to provide borrowers with a list of at least 10 federally approved HECM counselors, along with other measures designed to protect borrowers.